httpie/django-encrypted-model-fields/README.rst

 It has been renamed, and updated to properly support Python3 and latest versions of Django.

-``django-encrypted-fields`` is set of fields that wrap standard Django fields with encryption provided by the python cryptography library.
+``django-encrypted-model-fields`` is set of fields that wrap standard Django fields with encryption provided by the python cryptography library.
 These fields are much more compatible with a 12-factor design since they take their encryption key from the settings file instead of a file on disk used by